tachosx/vault/linux/cryptography/GnuPG.md

 [GnuPG](https://wiki.archlinux.org/title/GnuPG) allows you to encrypt and sign your data and communications.
 ## 1  Basic usage

-Generate a key pair.
+Generate a key pair

 ```shell
 $ gpg --full-gen-key
 ```

-List keys in your public key ring.
+List keys in your public key ring

 ```shell
 $ gpg --list-keys
 ```

-List keys in your secret key ring.
+List keys in your secret key ring

 ```shell
 $ gpg --list-secret-keys